FOR ACCESS TO FULL PLANS AND SPECIFICATIONS, PLEASE EMAIL PAM CROSBY FOR A DROPBOX LINK, email@example.com

 BOIL YOUR WATER FOR THREE MINUTES BEFORE USING

-The St. Simons Island water system lost pressure to residences within The Island Club at Retreat on Thursday, November 1, 2018 due to emergency repairs to a hydrant in the area.
-After service has been restored, BGJWSC lab personnel will collect water samples for testing.
-This testing, which will take between 22 and 24 hours, should be completed the afternoon of Friday, November 2, at which time an all-clear message will be posted.
+The Saint Simons Island water system lost pressure on the system serving sections of Sections of Georgia Street & Barnes Plantation, on Friday, May 1, 2020 due to a resident digging into a service lines.
+Once the repairs have been completed, BGJWSC lab personnel will collect water samples for testing.
+This testing, which takes between 18 and 24 hours, should be completed the afternoon of Saturday, May 2, 2020, at which time an all-clear message will be posted.

 This loss of pressure in the distribution system may cause back-pressure, back-siphonage, or a net movement of water from outside the pipe to the inside through cracks, breaks, or joints in the distribution system that are common in all water systems.
 Such a system failure carries with it a potential that bacterial contamination or other disease-causing organisms could enter the water distribution system.
 These conditions may pose an imminent and substantial health endangerment to persons served by the water system.

 This precautionary boil water advisory is being published as a warning to those that live in, work in, or travel through the affected area.
 During the period of the loss of pressure, water will also not be available for fire suppression use.
 The map below indicates the limit to which this precautionary boil water advisory applies:

 What should I do?